wazuh/wazuh-documentation/source/deployment-options/index.rst

 Deployment alternatives
 =======================

 You can deploy Wazuh to your environments using multiple deployment options.
-These alternatives complement to the standard deployment types that you can find in the :ref:`Installation guide <installation_guide>`.
+These alternatives complement the installation methods you find in the :ref:`Installation guide <installation_guide>`.

 .. raw:: html